NielsGrove/SQLAdmin/Infrastructure/Availability Group/DatabaseServers.md

 ### Pre-configuration

-While the machine has access to the internet:
+While the VM has access to the internet:

 1) Start VM
 1) Change drive letter on CD-ROM from D to X (xternal)
 1) Change time zone to UTC
-1) Install latest PowerShell (7+)
-    * Check GitHub [PowerShell](https://github.com/PowerShell/PowerShell) for latest LTS
-    * ?
-Enable PowerShell Remoting ?
+1) `Import-Module FailoverClusters`
 1) Stop and disable Print Spooler service
-    * Start PowerShell as administrator:
     * `Stop-Service -Name 'spooler'`
     * `Set-Service -Name 'spooler' -StartupType 'Disabled'`
 1) Create sqladmin folder